-The Ring-Down waveform is defined by three main attributes: the damping time denoted as $\tau$, the central frequency value $f_0$, and polarizations, parameterized as:
+The Ring-Down waveform is defined by three main attributes: the damping time denoted as $\tau$, the central frequency $f_0$, and polarizations, which are parameterized as

-Although the \textit{ad hoc} waveforms are not concerned with describing a physical phenomenon, the Ring-Down waveforms could approximate of the expected morphology of short gravitational-wave bursts due to nonradial quasi-normal excitation modes in neutron stars (NSs).
-This approximation is particularly relevant to the fundamental modes (f-modes) associated with a pulsar glitch or a magnetar flare~\cite{NS_f-modes}.
-Soft Equations of State (EoS) enables f-modes emission at frequencies up to around 3 kHz and a typical damping time of 100 ms~\cite{f_modes_EOS}.
-The post-merger neutron star (PMNS), a scenario in which a large, differentially rotating neutron star emerges, is another potential source with this signal morphology.
-Short gravitational wave bursts ($\sim$ $10-100$ ms) with ringdown-like waveforms and dominant oscillation frequencies ($\sim$ $2-4$ kHz), connected to quadrupole oscillations in the fluid, result from non-axisymmetric deformations in the NS remnant when PMNS sustain the collapse~\cite{PMNS}.
-Based on these features, three Ring-Down waveforms were injected with damping time $\tau$ of 5 ms, 50 ms, and 100 ms with the frequency centered in the Schenberg band (3205 Hz).
-Furthermore, there are two other injections with $\tau$ = 100 ms with a defined central frequency on the edge of the Schenberg band, 3150 Hz and 3260 Hz.
+These injections can imitate the anticipated morphology of gravitational-wave bursts that originate from quasi-normal modes in neutron stars (NSs).
+This approximation is particularly relevant to the fundamental modes (f-modes) associated with events like pulsar glitches or magnetar giant flares~\cite{NS_f-modes}.
+Under the assumption of soft Equations of State (EoS), f-modes can exhibit frequencies of up to 3 kHz with a typical damping time of around 100 ms~\cite{f_modes_EOS}.
+The post-merger neutron star (PMNS), a scenario in which a massive, differentially rotating neutron star emerges, is another potential source with this signal morphology.
+Short gravitational wave bursts ($\sim 2-4$ kHz), connected to quadrupole oscillations in the fluid, result from non-axisymmetric deformations in the NS remnant when PMNS sustain the collapse~\cite{PMNS}.
+Based on these characteristics, three Ring-Down waveforms were injected with damping times $\tau$ of 5 ms, 50 ms, and 100 ms, centered at 3205 Hz.
+Additionally, two other injections with $\tau$ = 100 ms were performed, with central frequencies located at the edges of the Schenberg band, specifically 3150 Hz and 3260 Hz.

-The Sine-Gaussian waveforms are characterized by polarization, central frequency, and the quality factor parameter Q, which represents the ratio of the central frequency to the bandwidth.
-These Sine-Gaussian injections are used to cover a great range of burst specifications by varying the quality factor value.
+The Sine-Gaussian waveforms are defined by their polarization, central frequency, and the quality factor parameter Q, which represents the ratio of the central frequency to the bandwidth.
+These Sine-Gaussian injections cover a wide range of burst specifications by varying the quality factor value.
 The waveforms can be expressed as shown in Equation \ref{SG_eq}

 where ${H}{+}(t)$ and ${H}{\times}(t)$ represent the two independent polarizations.
-The set of Sine-Gaussian injections is composed of nine waveforms with three different quality factor values, 3, 9, and 100, each with three central frequencies representing the beginning, middle, and end of the Schenberg band.
+The set of Sine-Gaussian injections comprises nine waveforms, with three different quality factor values (3, 9, and 100), each having three central frequencies that represent the start, middle, and end of the Schenberg band.